ac380/kaliConfiguration/README.md

 # To-do
 - Optimize aliases and dot file, useful stuff on Chris Titus tool
-- Automate ligolo port change
-- Automate burp certificate properly
+- Automate burp certificate properly (Should be working now)
-- Add reminder to change burp and foxyproxy port to avoid bloodhound conflicts